CAODH/EquiScore/README.md

 ### **just some steps need to do**

-1. Docking compounds with target protein to get docking pose , in this step ,you can use any method to get docking pose(Glide,Vina,Surflex,Gold,LeDock), or you can try a deep learning method.
+1. Docking compounds with target protein to get docking pose , in this step ,you can use any method to get docking pose(**Glide,Vina,Surflex,Gold,LeDock**), or you can try a **deep learning method**.

 2. Assume that you have obtained the results of the docking in the previous step.
 Then, get pocket region and compound pose. run script: